BroadcomMFD/explorer-for-endevor/README.md

 ### Filter Packages

-You can apply a status filter when listing packages in the Endevor instance for the first time.
+You can apply a status filter when fetching packages from the Endevor instance for the first time.
 The filter reduces the number of packages that are pulled from Endevor based on the status.
+Additionally, you can apply a package ID filter to reduce the number of displayed packages and save more mainframe resources.

 1. Right-click the filter icon at the top of the list in the **Endevor Element** view and select the **Change Filter** option.